SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

-The half-open range operator also has a one-sided form that's written with only it's final value.
+The half-open range operator also has a one-sided form that's written with only its final value.
 Just like when you include a value on both sides, the final value isn't part of the range.
 For example: